 Worship and CommUnity credits

 Vespers and worship credits look a bit different for fall.
 We are providing in-person options with reduced capacity and simultaneous live broadcasts.
 There will also be various student church options, such as Circle Church and Berean Fellowship.
-The University Church is holding First Service in person with reduced capacity, while Second Service will remain online for fall quarter.
+The University Church is holding Second Service online for winter quarter.